RedHatRanger/RHCE9Vagrant/rhce-practice-questions/021_yum_repo_sh.md

 ```
 Instructions:

 2. Create and run an Ansible ad-hoc command.
-As a system administrator, you will need to install software on the managed nodes:
+As a system administrator, you need to install software on the managed nodes:
 a) Create a shell script called yum-repo.sh that runs Ansible ad-hoc commands to create the yum repositories
    on each of the managed nodes as per the following details:
 b) NOTE: you need to create 2 repos (BaseOS & AppStream) in the managed nodes.